 /home directory in the job are reflected on the actual directory on Blue Waters.

-UDI are made.
-Make sure to not use directories within UDI that have any imformation required for the job to run.
+UDIfor that Shifter job only.
+However, make sure to not map over directories that contain files required for the job to run.

 Mapping directoties from within a Shifter job

 The other way to specify volume mapping between Blue Waters filesystems and UDI is by using the